phrazzld/timeismoneycc/CONTRIBUTING.md

 ### Commit Message Guidelines

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 All commits **MUST** adhere to this format, which is enforced by pre-commit hooks.
-See [COMMITTING.md](docs/COMMITTING.md) for a detailed guide on creating proper commits:
+See [COMMITTING.md](docs/COMMITTING.md) for a detailed guide on creating proper commits.
+These commit messages are also used for automated versioning - see [VERSIONING.md](docs/VERSIONING.md) for details:

 ```
 <type>[optional scope]: <description>